 The appeal will be heard by the *Governing Body’s Warning Appeal Panel/Governing Body’s Staff Dismissal Appeal panel who will determine whether the grounds for the appeal are substantiated and what action should be taken.
 [Name] will chair the appeal and the other members of the committee will be [names of those making up the committee].
-In hearing the appeal, the Committee will be advised by [name(s)/designations].
+In hearing the appeal, the Committee will be advised byLondon Borough of Harrow HR.
 The management case will be presented by [name].

 The following witness(es) will be called to give evidence: (if any)